 The Adirondack Mountain Reserve (AMR) is a private preserve with public easements, subject to the following restrictions: no dogs, hikers must stay on marked hiking trails, hikers are not allowed to swim, boat, or fish in the Ausable Lakes.
 Full rules are posted at the Trail Register.

-Hikers are not allowed to cross the frozen lakes in winter.
+Snowshoers are not allowed to cross the frozen lakes in winter.